pjotrp/yaj/doc/DESIGN.md

 ## Publications

-Every publication comes as a text file in a supported format (e.g., Markdown) accompanied by a metadata file in JSON format.
+Every publication comes as a text file in a supported format (e.g., Markdown) accompanied by a metadata file in JSON-LD format.
 These publications with metadata are stored in a git repository.
 Some will be in the source tree (like the 'about' page), but others may sit anywhere.